Massey products for algebras over operads

 Since $f(1)$ sends any homology class to a representing cycle, $f(1)((s^2\Gamma)(x_1,\dots,x_r))$ represents $(s^2\Gamma)(x_1,\dots,x_r)$.
 The last summation is, by definition, a cycle whose cohomology class represents $\langle x_1,\dots,x_r\rangle_\Gamma$, hence the proposition follows. \end{proof}

-As mentioned in the introduction, the structure morphisms of a minimal $\O{O}_\infty$-model $H_*(A)$ sometimes receive the name of Massey products, see e.g.~\cite{galvez-carrillo_tonks_vallette_2012_homotopy_batalinvilkovisky_algebras}.
+As mentioned in the introduction, the structure morphisms of a minimal $\O{O}_\infty$-model $H_*(A)$ sometimes receive the name of Massey products, see e.g.~\cite{galvez-carrillo_tonks_vallette_2012_homotopy_batalinvilkovisky_algebras,loday_vallette_2012_algebraic_operads}.
 The closest operadic analogue of classical Massey products is Definition \ref{massey_product}.
 The previous result establishes the connection between both notions.
 We think that this is the strongest possible connection between minimal models and Massey-product-like operations since, even in the associative case, classical higher Massey products are in general unrelated to the higher operations on the minimal model, see \cite{buijs_moreno-fernandez_murillo_2020_infty_structures_massey}.

 Recall that a DG-$\O{O}$-algebra $A$ is \emph{formal} if it is quasi-isomorphic to $H_*(A)$, or equivalently if there exists a minimal model $H_*(A)\leadsto A$ where $H_*(A)$ here is equipped with the $\Oinf{\O{O}}$-algebra structure pulled back from the induced $\O{O}$-algebra structure, in particular $s^2\Gamma$ operates trivially on $H_*(A)$ for any $\Gamma\in R$.